lpagn/react-gh-pages/README.md

 ### `npm run deploy`

-Publishes the code in
+Publishes the code in: \

 https://lpagn.github.io/react-gh-pages/

 ### Important

 Disable Cross-Origin Restrictions in your browser so that the email can be sent.
-Since we do not have any control over the backend service we disable it.
+Since we do not have any control over the backend service we disable it.\

+Since I used a free tier subscription in Sheet Best there is a maximum of 100 requests, It may produce an error.

 ### Detailed References

-## How to publish the app
+### How to publish the app

 https://github.com/gitname/react-gh-pages

-## How to interact with a google spread sheet
+### How to interact with a google spread sheet

 https://www.freecodecamp.org/news/react-and-googlesheets/

 https://contactmentor.com/login-form-react-js-code/